RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Geography/Geography (topic).md

   fun_facts: ["ff1"]
 ---
 %%
-ff1: ... that [[Encyclopedia Mysenvaria/Geography/Geography|geographical features]] are divided into three groups: natural features, artificial features, and abstract features?
+ff1: ... that [[Encyclopedia Mysenvaria/Geography/Geography (topic)|geographical features]] are divided into three groups: natural features, artificial features, and abstract features?
 %%

+*For the scientific branch, see [[Encyclopedia Mysenvaria/Science/Branches/Geography (scientific branch)|Geography (scientific branch)]].*

 Geography is one of the six primary topics of the [[Encyclopedia Mysenvaria/Arts/Literature/Non-fiction/Encyclopedia Mysenvaria|Encyclopedia Mysenvaria]].
 Geography is a complex [[Encyclopedia Mysenvaria/Culture/Culture#Scientific Branches|scientific branch]] which focuses on the study of the [[Encyclopedia Mysenvaria/Geography/Natural Features/Plane|Plane's]] physical and abstract features.
 It includes many other scientific branches such as [[Encyclopedia Mysenvaria/Science/Branches/Paleontology|paleontology]], [[Encyclopedia Mysenvaria/Science/Branches/Meteorology|meteorology]], [[Encyclopedia Mysenvaria/Science/Branches/Biogeography|biogeography]], [[Encyclopedia Mysenvaria/Science/Branches/Climatology|climatology]], and more.
 It's also vital to crafts like [[Encyclopedia Mysenvaria/Culture/Occupations & Crafts/Cartographer|cartography]].